juliomiy/faviosmom_wp/wordpress/wp-content/plugins/woocommerce-services/readme.txt

 7. Enabling automated taxes
 8. Creating a Stripe account from the setup wizard
 9. Checking on the health of WooCommerce Services
+10. Checking and exporting the label purchase reports

 == Changelog ==

+= 1.14.0 =
+* GDPR - Added WCS section to the privacy policy guide
+* GDPR - Support for personal data export functionality
+* GDPR - Support for personal data erasure functionality
+* Minor changes to the settings page UI
+* Fix the PHP warning on the Status page when logs are empty
+* Fix log file retrieval on Status page to work with new WC 3.4 format that includes the date
+* Add error message on manual service data refresh failure

+= 1.13.3 =
+* Fix broken admin after product featured in 'missing weight' notice is deleted

+= 1.13.2 =
+* Fix PHP Warning when the server cannot be reached for shipping rates or products are missing dimensions

+= 1.13.1 =
+* Fix PHP Warning for individually packed shipping rates

+= 1.13.0 =
+* Show customer selected shipping rate when purchasing a shipping label
+* Add shipping labels to Reports
+* Add USPS signature requirement support to label purchase
+* Add link to view receipt for Shipping Labels
+* Fix bug showing incorrect shipping label rates when changing packages
+* Fix styling for purchasing shipping labels on mobile devices
+* Prevent incompatible settings for Automated Taxes
+* Fix duplicate "packages" section in Shipping Settings (Advanced Shipping Packages extension compatibility)
+* Add "copy to clipboard" button to debug logs on Status page
+* Improved error messaging
+* Fix unnecessary shipping rates requests made in the Dashboard
+* Fix PHP Warning when saving Tax settings
+* Add caching to Shipping Rate requests

+= 1.12.3 =
+* Fixed PHP Fatal when PayPal Express Checkout has not fully initialized

+= 1.12.2 =
+* Fix some REST API calls being erroneously cached by certain hosting providers

+= 1.12.1 =
+* Fix missing file in 1.12.0 plugin release

+= 1.12.0 =
+* Add email receipts for purchased shipping labels
+* Clean up Stripe account keys when deauthorized
+* Fix bug in database migration script for older plugin versions
+* Add "back to order" link when adding a credit card from order details
+* Add frontend debugging messages for shipping rates
+* Separate troubleshooting logs by feature (taxes, shipping, etc)
+* Avoid making unnecessary automated tax requests
+* Fix PHP Fatal bug in tax request error handling
+* Integrate with WooCommerce Shipment Tracking extension
+* Add Conditional Shipping and Payments compatibility

+= 1.11.0 =
+* Fix bug with TOS acceptance on WordPress Multisite
+* Add PayPal Express Checkout payment authorization
+* No longer require phone number for label purchases
+* Fix bug with label print button on Firefox

+= 1.10.1 =
+* Fix bug with product variation names in Packaging description

+= 1.10.0 =
+* Add WooCommerce compatibility to plugin header
+* Add ability to refresh server schemas from status page
+* Fix tax calculations for subscription products
+* Fix "limit usage to X items" coupon tax calculation
+* Fix tax calculation for product bundles and add-ons
+* Make phone number optional for shipping labels
+* Only allow label printing for stores using USD
+* Add label printing for stores in Puerto Rico

+= 1.9.1 =
+* Fix PHP Warning when Jetpack is disabled or missing
+* Fix plain permalinks support

+= 1.9.0 =
+* Add tracking numbers to completed order emails
+* Add USPS support for Puerto Rico
+* Fix some tax bugs related to discount calculation and taxable address
+* Updated Calypso-based UI

+= 1.8.3 =
+* Fix tax calculation in order total bug (WooCommerce 3.2+)

+= 1.8.2 =
+* Fix crash in the WooCommerce setup wizard when picking a supported country but an unsupported currency

 = 1.8.1 =
 * Fix label printing on iOS